 While leading and growing the church, Daniel completed an MA and PhD in Biblical Studies at Sheffield University, with a particular focus on ‘urban mission in the book of Acts and the early church’ (Daniel loves the book of Acts!).
 In 2013 Daniel handed over the leadership of Antioch Community Church to focus on teaching and theological training.

-Dave Horsfall is the Associate Director of Leeds School of Theology and has been involved since the beginning seeing it grow and expand to its current size.
-He is currently studying at St Hild college for a Masters Degree in Theology, Ministry and Mission and is passionate about apologetics and can be found in coffee shops across Leeds discussing Biblical Studies with students.
-He is also an elder at Mosaic Church Leeds.
+Dave Horsfall is the Director of Leeds School of Theology and has been involved since the beginning seeing it grow and expand to its current size.
+He is currently studying at St Hild college for a Masters Degree in Theology, Ministry and Mission.
+He has been involved in pastoral ministry for over ten years in the local church and has a desire to see people find freedom in God through healthy theology.
+He is an elder at Mosaic Church Leeds.

-Theo Sheridan-Watts is the third member of our faculty team.
-He helps runs our social media and communications, is involved behind the scenes making sure our Saturday sessions run smoothly.
-He teaches on the course and is also studying for a Masters at St Hild College.
-The rest of the week Theo works at Leeds Community Foundation helping businesses and individuals give back to the city.
+Theo Sheridan-Watts is the third member of our faculty team working as a Tutor and Support Staff.
+He runs our social media and communications, helps teach on the course and is involved behind the scenes making sure our Saturday sessions run smoothly.
+Theo is studying for a Masters at St Hild College while the rest of the week he works at Wellsprings Together: a joint venture between the Diocese of Leeds and The Church Urban Fund helping to see flourishing communities.

 Wider Teaching Team